CtrlK

 Conciseness

 The skill covers four separate hello world examples (v4 modular, observe wrapper, legacy v3, Python) which creates significant redundancy.
-While each example is reasonably lean individually, the overall content is verbose for a 'hello world' skill — a single primary example with brief alternatives would be more token-efficient.
+While each example is individually clean, showing the same concept four ways is verbose for a hello world skill.
+The trace hierarchy diagram and error table add value but the overall content could be tightened by picking one primary path and relegating alternatives to references.

 2 / 3